 Network Capital Funding Corporation is an online, non-bank lender.
-It’s relatively small when compared to other major mortgage players, but that actually works in its favor.
+It’s relatively small compared to other major mortgage players, but that actually works in its favor.

-It doesn’t charge lender fees, application fees, or origination fees for some loan programs, and loans can close in as little as 15 days, and even though a majority of the loan process takes place online, each applicant works one-on-one with a loan officer throughout the entire process.
+It doesn’t charge lender fees, application fees, or origination fees for some loan programs, and loans can close in as little as 15 days.
+Even though a majority of the loan process takes place online, each applicant works one-on-one with a loan officer throughout the entire process.

 Unfortunately, Network Capital doesn’t lend to all 50 states.
 Currently, it only serves the following U.S. states: AL, AR, AZ, CA, CO, DE, DC, FL, IL, IN, IA, KS, KY, LA, MD, MN, NJ, NM, NY, NC, OH, OK, OR, PA, TN, TX, VA, WA, and WI.

 Network Capital Funding Mortgage Application Requirements

 Network Capital Funding Corporation requires all applicants to have a credit score of at least 600.
 You will also be required to submit the standard paperwork.
 These include:

 - Pay stubs